Smart Homes: How and Why to get Started

 3. Stay Connected: Smart Doorbell

 If you travel a lot, you may start to feel disconnected to your home.
-A Smart doorbell system can help you figure out who's at your home at any point, easily and effectively.
+A smart home doorbell system can help you figure out who's at your home at any point, easily and effectively.
 It's also useful if you work at home or spend a lot of time there.
 This tech can help you decide whether you want to open the door for that salesman - or if you'd rather not.

 Here's what the Nest Hello doorbell offers: